History of science and technology in the People's Republic of China: Research institutes

 In the late 1980s, most Chinese researchers worked in specialized research institutes rather than in academic or industrial enterprises.
 The research institutes, of which there were about 10,000 in 1985, were, like their Soviet exemplars, directed and funded by various central and regional government bodies.
 Their research tasks were, in theory, assigned by higher administrative levels as part of an overall research plan; the research plan was, in theory, coordinated with an overall economic plan.
 Research institutes were the basic units for the conduct of research and the employment of scientists, who were assigned to institutes by government personnel bureaus.
 Scientists usually spent their entire working careers within the same institute.
 Research institutes functioned as ordinary Chinese work units, with the usual features of lifetime employment, unit control of rewards and scarce goods, and limited contact with other units not in the same chain of command.
 Each research institute attempted to provide its own staff housing, transportation, laboratory space, and instruments and to stockpile equipment and personnel.
 The limited channels for exchanges of information with other institutes often led to duplication or repetition of research.

 National organization and administration

 The research institutes belonged to larger systems or hierarchies, defined by the administrative bodies that directed and funded their subordinate institutes.
 Research institutes were grouped into five major subsystems, known in China as the "five main forces" (Chinese Academy of Sciences, institutions of higher learning, industrial branches, national defense departments, and local scientific research institutes) The five subsystems were administratively distinct and had little contact or communication among them.

+In December 1982, the Science and Technology Leading Small Group was established with Zhao Ziyang as its head.
+This body was tasked with "unified leadership over economic planning, research and development, and scientific and technical manpower training and allocation."
+In late 1983 and 1984, Science and Technology Leading Groups were established at the provincial level.

+China began to develop its national laboratories in 1983, with the first being the National Synchrotron Radiation Laboratory at China University of Science and Technology in Hefei.
+National laboratories were intended to be flagship facilities with the newest technology.

+In 1984, China began its state key laboratory program.
+These laboratories were an instrument for focusing investment and raising the level of basic research in China at a time when resources were limited and distributed unevenly across the country.

+In 1986, the National Natural Sciences Foundation of China was established.